drojasca/ocr-handwirtten-digits/README.md

 # USAGE

 ## Initial Setup:
-  1) Install Tmux using the follwing command: `sudo apt-get install tmux'
+  1) Install Tmux using the follwing command: `sudo apt-get install tmux`
   2) Install Dependices listed above
   3) Download repository
   4) Using the terminal, go to the `ocr-handwirtten-digits/catkin_ws/` folder in the project and enter the following command: `catkin_make`